rodolfoap/screen2world-h/README.md

 Simplest application, takes the _homography matrix_ and a screen point, so to generate its corresponding world point.

+Better if used with the results of https://github.com/rodolfoap/points-picker.

+This application is useful in case of finding the world coordinates of a point (for example, latitude, longitude, using the WGS84 _datum_) that corresponds to some screen coordinates.
+That is, having the screen coordinates from a camera image showing where is a person, it is possible to find his world coordinates.
+The `transform.cpp` example produces a transform for one point, but being the input a `vector<>`, multiple points can be transformed at a time.

 ## Build

 ```